guicostaarantes/psi-server/README.md

 This is the main server application for Psi.

-Psi is a project to help vulnerable people schedule appointments with volunteer psychologists.
+Psi is a project that aims to provide low-cost psychological treatment to people that are not able to afford the high prices of the market, and also to help people in vulnerable situations with volunteering, totally free appointments.